Alexy nearly flawless in debut as Rangers beat Rockies 4-3

 TRAINER’S ROOM

-Rockies: Tapia (right big-toe strain) returned from the 10-day injured list.
+Rockies: Tapia (right big-toe strain) returned from the 10-day IL.
 To make room for him on the roster, INF Taylor Motter was designated for assignment.

-Rangers: INF Andy Ibanez (strained left hamstring) was placed on the 10-day IL retroactive to Sunday, and RHP Joe Barlow was activated from the 10-day list.
+Rangers: INF Andy Ibanez (strained left hamstring) was placed on the 10-day IL retroactive to Sunday.

 UP NEXT